Names of God: In China

 In China, belief systems can be considered to consist of four major traditions: the official belief system, the folk belief system, the Taoist belief system, and the Buddhist belief system.
-Among the first three—though none are monotheistic—there exists the concept of a supreme being.
+Among the first three—though none are monotheistic—there exists the concept of an origin deity or a supreme being.

 Official Belief System

-At the official level in classical China, from the Shang dynasty to the Qing dynasty, the supreme deity worshipped was known as Shangdi(上帝, literally "The Deity Above"), also referred to as Haotian Shangdi (昊天上帝, "Shangdi of the Vast Heaven").
+At the official level in classical China, from the Shang dynasty to the Qing dynasty, the supreme deity worshipped was known as Shangdi (上帝, literally "The Deity Above"), also referred to as Haotian Shangdi (昊天上帝, "Shangdi of the Vast Heaven").
 The belief in Shangdi originated from ancient Chinese worship of the sky and the North Star.
 After Confucianism became the state orthodoxy, Shangdi continued to be revered as the highest deity.

 Folk Belief System

 Due to the solemnity of sacrificial rites, only the emperor was traditionally permitted to offer sacrifices to Shangdi in ancient China.
 As a result, common people rarely worshipped Shangdi directly.
 Instead, they venerated the Yudi (玉帝, literally "Jade Emperor"), also known as Yuhuang (玉皇) or Yuhuang Dadi (玉皇大帝).
 In fact, belief in the Jade Emperor is considered to have developed from the earlier belief in Shangdi.